dernyn/RPI-Wifi-DRVr/README.md

 <br>
 Damm! is right!...
-My fix was to get any off-the-shelf USB Wifi dongle which is Linux Compatible and Install the linux driver in the Raspbian ARM emviroment with the foundation of this script. not only did I find a 300 Mbps USB wifi dongle that was never claimed comapatible with the Raspberry Pi and made it work, but I made a 802.11AC 5 GHZ USB3 (backwards compatible USB 2) dongle work in 3 easy steps.
+My fix was to get any off-the-shelf USB Wifi dongle which is Linux Compatible and Install the linux driver in the Raspbian ARM emviroment with the foundation of this script. not only did I find a 300 Mbps USB wifi dongle that was never claimed compatible with the Raspberry Pi as some brands do, yet I made it work, but there is more I made a 802.11AC 5 GHZ USB 3.0 (backwards compatible USB 2.0) dongle work in 3 easy steps by running this script.
+Enjoy !
 <br>
 <h1> Install:</h1>
 <br>